Three alumni members of Governing Council will be elected by the College of Electors on February 23, 2023.

-- Are engaging and persuasive communicators with consensus-building skills;
+- Engaging and persuasive communicators with consensus-building skills and good judgment;

-- Are highly creative, strategic and critical thinkers, who engage with emerging ideas and technologies to reimagine the University of the future;
+- Creative, strategic and critical thinkers, with emerging ideas and technologies to reimagine the University of the future;

 - Can act as dedicated advocates for post-secondary education and its value including internal and external advocacy on behalf of the University;

-- Can commit significant time and energy as a volunteer to actively participate and master the complexity of the University; with a genuine interest in championing its evolution as a preeminent teaching and research institution;
+- Can commit time and energy as a volunteer to actively participate (in person) and master the complexity of the University; with a genuine interest in championing its evolution as a preeminent teaching and research institution;

-- Have an interest in shaping and guiding the changing student experience including promoting student success and wellness.
+- Have an interest in shaping and guiding the changing student experience including promoting student success;